Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Orbifold Donaldson--Thomas theory

 \begin{lem} $\cM$ is the fine moduli space of torsion free coherent sheaves $\I$ on $W$ with relative Hilbert homomorphism $P_\I= P_{\Ou_W} - P$ and $\det \I$ trivial. \end{lem}

 \begin{proof} We sketch the idea of the proof.
 Let $\cM'$ denote the functor parameterizing such sheaves on $W$, i.e. given any $T\rar S$, $\cM'(T)$ consists of $T$-flat families $\I_T$ of coherent sheaves on $T\times_S W$, whose fibers are torsion free, have Hilbert homomorphism $P_{\Ou_W} - P$ and trivial determinant.
 There is a natural transformation $\cM\rar \cM'$, sending a flat family of closed substacks to its ideal sheaf.
 This is obviously fully faithful.
-One can check that this is a bijection over closed points by embedding a torsion free sheaf into its double dual and apply Lemma 1.1.15 of ~\cite{OSS}.
-More arguments on deformation-obstruction theories prove that it's an isomorphism. \end{proof}
+One can check that this is a bijection over closed points by embedding a torsion free sheaf into its double dual and apply Lemma 1.1.15 of \cite{OSS}.
+For the proof in families, one can apply Lemma 6.13 of \cite{Kol2}. \end{proof}

-In the following we define a perfect relative obstruction theory on $\cM$ over $S$, in the sense of ~\cite{BF}.
-The construction follows from the idea of D. Huybrechts and R. P. Thomas ~\cite{HT} and is already adopted by A. Gholampour and H.-H. Tseng in ~\cite{GT}.
+In the following we define a perfect relative obstruction theory on $\cM$ over $S$, in the sense of \cite{BF}.
+The construction follows from the idea of D. Huybrechts and R. P. Thomas \cite{HT} and is already adopted by A. Gholampour and H.-H. Tseng in \cite{GT}.

 Let $p: \cM \times_S W \rar \cM$, $q: \cM \times_S W \rar W$ be the projections and $\cZ\subset \cM\times_S W$ be the universal family of the Hilbert scheme.
 Let $\bI\subset \Ou_{\cM\times_S W}$ be the universal ideal sheaf.
 We have maps (in the derived category) $\Id: \Ou_{\cM\times_S W} \rar R\cH om(\bI,\bI)$ and $\tr: R\cH om(\bI,\bI)\rar \Ou_{\cM\times_S W}$ which give a splitting of $R\cH om(\bI,\bI)$.